kirazero17/onos-atomix-cluster/README.md

 # onos-atomix
- ONOS - Atomix cluster forming scripts
+ "ONOS - Atomix" cluster forming scripts.
+ You should run these .sh files: